Graduates

 #5 Look elsewhere

 Everyone wants to work for a shiny startup or in a fancy industry.
-The money and the growth are in new sectors you know nothing about: GenAI, planetary health, cybersecurity, society as a service, defense, longevity.
+The money and growth are in new sectors you know nothing about: GenAI, planetary health, cybersecurity, society as a service, defense, longevity.

 #6 Look abroad